 Behavioral interviewing is the most common form of interview question used by hiring managers in today’s job market.
 Developed by Dr. Paul Green of Behavioral Technology, Inc. in the late 1980s, behavioral interviews are designed to ensure that candidates hired can contribute to the the organization.

 The STAR method is a way to structure your answer to behavioral interview questions to convey the most important information clearly and concisely.
-Following the STAR framework you can share your experience with a compelling story that is easy to follow and helps the interview flow smoothly.
+Following the Situation, Task, Action, Results framework you can share your experience with a compelling story that is easy to follow and helps the interview flow smoothly.

 What is the STAR Interview Method?